 - A Simple Trust is as the name implies.
 The trustee’s only duty is to give the trust property to the beneficiary or beneficiaries in the time frame specified in the trust.

-If you are looking for a checklist for the trust administration, be sure to view the California Trust Administration Checklist page here.
+If you are looking for a checklist for trust administration click on the checklist to the right to be directed to the California Trust Administration Checklist on our website.

 Powers of a Trustee